jongminkmg/Protocol/CutRun.md

 4. Obtain ~100,000 single cell suspensions.
 Fix with 1% formaldehyde for 1min.

-5. Quench by directly adding 1M Tris to a final concentration of >200mM.
+5. Quench by directly adding the same vol. 1M Tris to a final concentration of ~500mM.
+Incubate ~5 min.

-6. Cfg. in FACS tubes in 500G for 6min.
+6. Cfg. in FACS tubes in 600G for 6min.
 Remove supernatant, leaving ~100uL.

 7. Resuspend cells in the wash buffer (0.05% Triton-X, (!)
 NO EDTA)
     > Typically, you would wash multiple times, but to avoid losing cells, I do not wash and go to the next steps.